Why Check Building Complaints Before Renting?

 Frequently Asked Questions

-HPD records go back to the 1980s for some buildings.
-311 data is available from 2010 onward.
-DOB records vary by building age.
+HPD records go back to the 1980s for many buildings.
+311 data is available from 2010 onward through NYC Open Data.
+DOB records vary by building age but generally go back decades for older structures.

 No. It's illegal to retaliate against prospective tenants for asking about building conditions.
 If a landlord refuses to answer or seems hostile, that tells you something about how they'll treat you as a tenant.

 Document everything.
 If there are serious habitability issues (no heat, pests, safety hazards), you may have grounds to break the lease or withhold rent.
-Consult with a tenant rights organization like Met Council on Housing.
+Contact Met Council on Housing at (212) 979-0611 for free legal advice.

 The Bottom Line